l4v3nx/dots-hyprland/README.md

   | [Fuzzel](https://mark.stosberg.com/fuzzel-a-great-dmenu-and-rofi-altenrative-for-wayland/) | For clipboard and emoji picker |

-  - For a more comprehensive list of dependencies, see [scriptdata/dependencies.conf](https://github.com/end-4/dots-hyprland/blob/main/scriptdata/dependencies.conf)
+  - For a more comprehensive list of dependencies, see [scriptdata/dependencies.conf](https://github.com/l4v3nx/dots-hyprland/blob/main/scriptdata/dependencies.conf)
 </details>

 <details>
   <summary>Help improve these dotfiles!</summary>

    - Join the [discussions](https://github.com/end-4/dots-hyprland/discussions)
-   - If you'd like to suggest fixes or a new widget, feel free to [open an issue](https://github.com/end-4/dots-hyprland/issues/new/choose)
+   - If you'd like to suggest fixes or a new widget, feel free to [open an issue](https://github.com/end-4/dots-hyprland/issues/new/choose) in these dots' base repo
 </details>

 <div align="center">